When menopause comes, it doesn’t usually take long before someone in your life recommends evening primrose oil to you.

-They found that women who took the oil orally for six weeks during menopause had attacks that were less severe than the women who took a placebo, but that the attacks weren’t necessarily less frequent or quicker.
+They found that women who took the oil orally for six weeks during menopause had less severe hot flash attacks than the women who took a placebo but that the attacks weren’t necessarily less frequent or quicker.

 Not everyone agrees, though.
 In a 2016 article, the National Institute for Biotechnology Information says that there’s no reliable proof that evening primrose oil, or many other natural remedies for that matter, can offer relief for the symptoms of menopause.

 Evening primrose oil also hasn’t been approved by the FDA, which means that its full spectrum of benefits and side effects hasn’t been confirmed by scientists.